MartinCowey/fishing_project/README.md

 - Ensure readability of blog posts on various screen sizes
 - Implement responsive design techniques for seamless mobile experience
-- Use appropriate whitespace to enhance content legibility and overall aesthetics I tried to apply the visual design consistently across all pages to maintain a cohesive user experience
+- Use appropriate whitespace to enhance content legibility and overall aesthetics I tried to apply the visual design consistently across all pages to maintain a cohesive user experience - I actually stayed quite similar to my initial design, and perhaps just checnged the initial search bar into the middle, and had a home page rather than into blogs.
+I was focused on keeping my colours and fonts and design as congruent to me UX phases as possible.

 ## Agile Methodologies - Project Management